-Water is critical to life for life to exist2.
+Water is critical for life to exist.
 People living in the Manawatu-Wanganui Region enjoy a temperate climate, a large number of rivers, streams and lakes and an extensive groundwater system.
 The Region does not experience the severity of droughts that impact on some other parts of New Zealand and generally there is enough water to meet everyone's needs.
-People have grown up with an expectation of 6access to clean, safe water.
+People have grown up with access to clean, safe water.
 But ready access means that water has not always been valued highly.
 The health of the surface water resource has steadily declined in most catchments as a result.

 Despite this decline, there has been a revolution around water in the past few decades.
 In response to public concerns, significant improvements have been made to the quality of discharges from towns and industrial sites.
-For example, raw untreated sewage is no longer discharged directly into waterways_bodies3, and rivers no longer run red from the receive blood discharged from freezing works.
+For example, raw sewage is no longer discharged directly into waterways, and rivers no longer run red from the blood discharged from freezing works.
 Many former discharges to water, particularly discharges of dairy shed effluent, are now discharged to land.
 New large water takes, such as those associated with hydroelectric development, are carefully managed to ensure that the downstream needs of people and ecosystems are catered for.
 Although there have been substantial improvements in the quality of point source discharges to water, some improvement is still possible and is necessary.

 There has been a substantial intensification within the agricultural sector in recent years.
-This has contributed to a vibrant and booming regional economy but has also increased pressure on our the Region's water resources.
-There has been a significant increase in irrigation demand and the amount of nutrients leaching to surface water or groundwater.
+This has contributed to a vibrant and booming regional economy but has also increased pressure on our water resources.
+There has been a significant increase in irrigation demand and the amount of nutrients leaching to surface water and groundwater.
 Although the impacts of agricultural intensification are less obvious than those caused by the major point source discharges and abstractions mentioned above, they have increased progressively over time.

-As our the Region has grown, we have significantly altered the physical nature of many of our its waterways bodies with structures, drainage and flood protection works, particularly in the Manawatu Plains.
-These changes have lead to a poor and declining state of physical health in our the Region's water ways bodies.
+As our Region has grown, we have significantly altered the physical nature of many of our waterways with structures, drainage and flood protection works, particularly in the Manawatu Plains.
+These changes have lead to a poor and declining state of physical health in our waterways.